 Moving spent grain and yeast through the brewing process is key to quality beer production.
 Brew masters at the Victory Brewing Company’s newest brewery needed a reliable pumping solution for the difficult job of moving spent grain and yeast through the brewing process.
 They opted for a progressing cavity pump, citing the pump’s ability to smoothly convey the viscous and abrasive media created during a brew cycle.
 Victory selected a progressing cavity pump, based on its ability to pump under the higher discharge pressures needed to move the spent grain all the way to silos located outside the facility.

-Salaisons Jouvin, a French company specializing in the production of cold meats, wanted to ensure its products were consistently of high quality, while simultaneously cutting costs.
-This case study explores how Salaisons Jouvin implemented vision inspection equipment to achieve its goals.
+A cold meat processor wanted to ensure its products were consistently high quality, while cutting costs.
+This case study explores how vision inspection equipment helped the company achieve its goals.

 TOMRA Sorting Food is set to launch the TOMRA 5A at Pack Expo 2016 in Chicago, November 6-9.
 Processors can visit booth E 7335 (Upper Lakeside Center) to learn more about the brand-new sorting machine and witness it first-hand.